Troubleshooting¶

 Possible causes:

-- Import not run — Run the importer after starting the stack (
+- Import not run — Run the importer after starting the stack.
+Playground data is not loaded automatically:

 Ctrl+Shift+R(Windows/Linux) orCmd+Shift+R(Mac).